 The Golden Age Star Spangled Kid and his modern age namesake are both teenage superheroes (with adult sidekicks).
 Courtney Whitmore, the modern Stargirl, still wears braces on her teeth.
 At 17 years old, she is the youngest member of the JLA.

 Loki of The Mighty Thor was reincarnated as a kid.
 He skips most of the negative tropes because he's got a focused mission (save Thor from the Serpent), it's pointed out that he's in a lot of danger (he's a god, but a god in the body of a kid without his magic), and most of all, he's not acting like Scrappy Doo and charging into situations (at least physical situations) that he can't handle.
-He book is considered one of the best Marvel is putting out.
+His book is considered one of the best Marvel is putting out.

 People forget that the X-Men started off as teen heroes in a school for gifted youngsters.
 After they grew up, various young mutants would join the team.
 Grant Morrison brought back the school concept during his run.

 There is also New Warriors who started off having mostly teenage members, although, like the X-Men examples above, they all grew up.

 Franklin and Valeria Richards, children of the Fantastic Four, have recently become full-fledged heroes and adventurers alongside their parents (during the same time period that brought us Kid Loki and Miles Morales - so perhaps as part of a wider comeback for younger superheroes).